IAfanasov/vue3-challenge/README.md

 The typings for the shows web API are created based on a few data samples; hence the typings might not be fully accurate.

+Regarding this assignment note: "Please feel free to include more features other than the few mentioned above."
+It is difficult to decide when to stop polishing your code for such assignments.
+There are many features one could imagine might be useful for this app.
+To avoid the assignment from expanding into unmanageable time consumption, I implemented only the main requirements.

 ## Prerequisites

 - **Node.js**: The project was developed and tested with v20.12.0.